akovac35/DynamicProxySamples/README.md

 }
 ```

-The actual adapter implementation is the purpose of this sample, see ```CustomBlogServiceInterceptor``` class implementation.
+The actual adapter implementation is the purpose of this sample, see ```CustomBlogServiceInterceptor``` class for details.